wavexx/python-bond/README.rst

   host2.call('producer')

-It's even more interesting if you realize that the producers/consumers don't even need to be written in the same language, and don't know that the call is actually being forwarded.
+It's even more interesting if you realize that the producers/consumers don't even have to be written in the same language, and don't know that the call is actually being forwarded.

 ``bond`` doesn't even need to be installed remotely: the required setup is